• Home

 Symbol of P-N-P Transistor

-Construction
+PNP Transistor Construction

-The construction of it is similar to that of N-P-N transistor but here the differences arise in the polarities of the voltages applied.
-The characteristics tend to differ because here the voltage has been applied in between the terminal base is negative and that of the emitter is positive.
+The construction of it is similar to that of the N-P-N transistor but here the differences arise in the polarities of the voltages applied.
+The characteristics tend to differ because here the voltage that has been applied in between the terminal base is negative and that of the emitter is positive.

 The formation of the PNP transistor is due to the majority of the p-types and the one n-type in it.
 As the majority of charge carriers are holes here the formation of the current in this is due to the movement in the holes.

-Here the junction formed because of the terminal base and the emitter is to be kept at positive the reason behind this is that the holes in the terminal collector must not get into the base.
-The junction formed due to the terminal collector and the base is at reverse biased but the base must be kept positive in comparison with the collector.
-Hence the holes from collector must not enter into the base.
+Here the junction formed because of the terminal base and the emitter is to be kept positive the reason behind this is that the holes in the terminal collector must not get into the base.
+The junction formed due to the terminal collector and the base is reverse biased but the base must be kept positive in comparison with the collector.
+Hence the holes from the collector must not enter into the base.

 Hence we can conclude regarding the voltage supplies in such a way that the emitter must be supplied with the positive voltage in the comparison with the collector and the base voltages.
-This indicates that the biasing of the emitter must be in a positive manner with respect to that of collector and the base.
+This indicates that the biasing of the emitter must be in a positive manner with respect to that of the collector and the base.

 Working